audioeye/sdlc-docs/docs/how-our-tests-work.md

 # Issue Detail Output

-There are three formats you can use to understand what issues have been detected in your code: An HTML output file that displays information in a formatted table, a JSON output and also CSV output format.
+There are three formats you can use to understand what issues have been detected in your code: An HTML output file that displays information in a formatted table, a JSON output that can be converted into other spreadsheet file types, and a CSV output format that can be uploaded into project management tools.

 ## HTML Output